Pam

 If you are using your credit cards for items you normally don’t spend on just to meet your minimum spend, then travel isn’t free.
 We try to meet our minimum spending on everyday items, not whims.
 It is really easy to do this.
 You just change what credit card you use every time you get a new card.
 Almost every person spends at least $1,000 on necessities like groceries, gas, utility bills, and phone bills.
 We are confident that this will be easy for you too!

 Be sure to meet your minimum spend on all new credit cards to get those bonus points!
 Bonus points for meeting minimum spending are how we really ramp up our point balances.
 I recently talked to a family member who didn’t think she had a way to finish her minimum spending.
-She hadn’t factored in that she could buy some gift cards to places like the grocery store and gas station to use for spending in the coming months.
-This allowed her to get those bonus points for several flights she will use in the future.
 Make sure that if you do this, you don’t spend above your means!

 To help you keep track of your minimum spending and when you meet it, download the Travel Freely app.
 That app keeps track of many things and keeps you organized.